leetcode-python-java/leetcode-python-java/README.md

 class HomeController < ApplicationController
   # Will go back to BasicImplicitRender#send_action when method 'index' is done.
   def index
-    # Question: How does this instance variable '@users' in HomeController can be accessed in './app/views/home/index.html.erb' ?
+    # Question: How does the instance variable '@users' defined in HomeController can be accessed in './app/views/home/index.html.erb' ?
-    # Will answer this question later.
+    # I will answer this question later.
     @users = User.all.pluck(:id, :name)
   end
 end